Professional Armed Forces

 The Czech military is engaged in the integrated NATO military structure, contributing to defence, operations and civil crisis management planning.
 It takes part in the procedural and organisational aspects of nuclear consultations, participates in joint exercises, and actively commits its troops for NATO-led multinational operations.

-The ACR is also engaged in the EU military structure, as the Czech Republic became a EU member country on 1 May 2004.
+The CAF is also engaged in the EU military structure, as the Czech Republic became a EU member country on 1 May 2004.
 The Czech military participates in joint exercises and operations.

-2005 - First year of fully professional Armed Forces of the Czech Republic
+2005 - The first year of fully professional Czech Armed Forces

-After 140 years of conscription service system being exercised in the historical Czech lands, the country abandoned this practice.
+After 140 years of conscription service system being exercised in the historical Czech lands, the country abandoned that practice.
 From the beginning of 2005 it has been building a career soldier system.
 It is part of a fundamental reform of the Czech military that was launched in 2002 which also involved downsizing, organisational changes, modernisation of equipment and reshaping the locations of garrisons and sites within the republic.
-In 2006, the military achieved initial operational capabilities and stabilisation of forces.
-The full operational capabilities are set to be reached during 2014.